Rise of Genghis Khan: Early leadership (1177-1191)

 In 1177, Temüjin went back to the Khongirad and married Börte, but she was kidnapped shortly thereafter in a Merkit raid.
-Temüjin gathered 20,000 warriors and enlisted the help of his blood brother Jamukha and Toghrul, the khan of the Keraites.
+Temüjin gathered 20,000 warriors and enlisted the help of his blood brothers Jamukha and Toghrul, the khan of the Keraites.
 Together they helped Temüjin get back Börte.
 It's not clear how she was returned or whether a military action was involved in the process.
 One version of events claim the combined forces routed the Merkit and she was rescued along with much booty, but this could have been a composite narrative combining a later military action with an earlier event.
 Börte gave birth soon afterwards and although the child may have been fathered by a Merkit, Temüjin decided to raise him as his own anyway, naming him Jochi.

 The period of Temüjin's life from 1177 to 1191 is largely unknown except that Temüjin often fought the Taichiud, Salji'ut, Khadagin, and Tatars with mixed results.
 One of the clans following Temüjin eventually left and was defeated by the Taichiud, after which they joined Jamukha.
 During the 1180s there was a drought in Mongolia which increased conflict between the tribes but Temüjin only played a limited part in these affairs.